Vladimir Harkonnen: Prelude to Dune

 In the Prelude to Dune prequel series by Brian Herbert and Anderson, it is established that Baron Vladimir Harkonnen is the son and heir of Dmitri Harkonnen and his wife Victoria.
 Harkonnen's father had been the head of House Harkonnen and ruled the planet Giedi Prime.
 Trained since youth as a possible successor, Vladimir had been eventually chosen over his half-brother Abulurd, namesake of the original.
 Unhappy with his brother's doings, Abulurd eventually marries Emmi Rabban and renounces the family name and his rights to the title.

 Under the name Abulurd Rabban, he reigns as governor of the secondary Harkonnen planet Lankiveil.
 Abulurd and his wife have two sons: Glossu Rabban, later nicknamed "Beast Rabban" after he murders his own father, and Feyd-Rautha.
 Vladimir later adopts the boys back into House Harkonnen, and Feyd becomes his designated heir.
 The Baron's most prominent political rival is Duke Leto Atreides.
-The Harkonnens and the Atreides have been bitter enemies for millennia, since the Battle of Corrin that ended the Butlerian Jihad.
+The Harkonnens and the Atreides have been bitter enemies for over 10,000 years, since the Battle of Corrin that ended the Butlerian Jihad.
 When Emperor Shaddam IV orchestrates a plot to destroy the "Red Duke" Leto, the Baron eagerly lends his aid.

 The young Baron Vladimir Harkonnen is described as an exceedingly handsome man, possessing red hair and a near-perfect physique.
 The Bene Gesserit Reverend Mother Gaius Helen Mohiam is instructed by the Sisterhood to collect his genetic material, through conception, for their breeding program.
 As the Baron's homosexuality is something of an open secret, Mohiam blackmails him into having sexual relations with her, and conceives his child.
 When that daughter proves genetically undesirable, Mohiam kills her and returns to Harkonnen for a second try.
 At this point, he drugs and rapes her.
 She exacts her retribution by infecting him with a rare, incurable disease that later causes his obesity.
 Mohiam's second child with the Baron is Jessica.
 (Note: According to the authors, the revelation that Mohiam is Jessica's mother was pulled directly from Frank Herbert's working notes for the original Dune series.)

 In Dune: House Harkonnen, the deteriorating Baron at first walks with the assistance of a cane, then relies on belt-mounted suspensors to retain mobility.
 He consults numerous doctors in the expanse of time between the Dune: House Atreides and Dune: House Harkonnen, up to and including his future instrument Dr. Yueh, all of whom are ultimately no help.
 To conceal this debilitation, he pretends that his obesity is due to intentional overindulgence, lest the Landsraad remove him from power.
 When he determines that Mohiam inflicted him with the disease, he attempts to coerce her into revealing the cure, but soon discovers that there is none.
 The Baron, Duke Leto, and Jessica are unaware that Jessica is secretly the Baron's daughter, or that he has even fathered one.
 In the year 10,176, the Baron's grandson Paul is born to Leto and Jessica.